Minister van Polisie v Van der Vyver: Criticism

-may well prove to be an incorrect application of the Lee test.
+may prove to be an incorrect application of the Lee test.
 Is it the outcome of common sense that a trial would have continued without the only powerful evidence the state had to show the alibi was suspect?

-By answering that question against Van der Vyver, the appeal court may have struck a major blow against the law holding the police and prosecution to principles of integrity and openness.
+By answering that question against Van der Vyver, the appeal court may have struck a major blow against the law, holding the police and prosecution to principles of integrity and openness.